-The Quality Matters Higher Education Rubric, Fifth Edition, 2014 is based on research-supported and published best practices.
-It is a set of 8 General Standards and 43 Specific Review Standards (21 of which are designated as Essential) by which to evaluate the design of online and blended courses.
+The Quality Matters Higher Education Rubric, Sixth Edition, 2018 is based on research-supported and published best practices.
+It is a set of 8 General Standards and 42 Specific Review Standards (23 of which are designated as Essential) by which to evaluate the design of online and blended courses.
 The rubric is complete with annotations that explain the application of the standards and the relationship between them.
 A scoring system and set of online tools facilitate the evaluation by a team of reviewers.

 While there are multiple aspects to course quality, QM reviews course design only – not delivery or faculty performance.

 - Learning Objectives (Competencies)

 - Assessment and Measurement

 - Course Technology

 Unique to the Rubric is the concept of alignment.
 This occurs when critical course components - Learning Objectives (2), Assessment and Measurement (3), Instructional Materials (4), Learning Activities and Learner Interaction (5), and Course Technology (6) - work together to ensure students achieve desired learning outcomes.
 Specific Standards included in Alignment are indicated in the Rubric Annotations.

 In order to meet Quality Matters review expectations, a course must meet each of the 23 Essential Standards and achieve an overall score of at least 85 (85% of 100 possible points).